allan-tulane/sp22-recitation-04-Alphardovo/recitation-04.md

 # counts = {'i': 2, 'am': 2, 'sam': 2, 'is': 1, 'ham': 1}
 ```

+Because this function is serial, there is no way to improve efficiency.
+It has to count one before it can count the next.
+But if map and reduce are used, then the two steps of map and reduce are separated, so multi-threading can be used, which can be parallelized.

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**

+Using reduce and map can split different words, the count of each word will not affect the count of other words.
+Each word is separate and can be used separately as a thread, which is parallel.
+But in this function, the words are mixed.
+When we count the first we cannot count the second.
+This function is not a pure program.
+The program writes to a existing memory location.
+There are for loop in this function, and all word counts are processed in a list.
+Suppose we implement parallelism for this function, there will be races.
+The final result will be indeterminate.

 ## Part 2: Sentiment analysis